colingourlay/pddx/README.md

 ### `pd simulate`

-Opens your built `{name}-dev.pdx` file with the OS' default program (which should be the Playdate Simulator)
+Opens your built `{name}-dev.pdx` file with the Playdate Simulator.

 When `NODE_ENV=production`, `{name}-{version}.pdx` will be opened instead.

 ### `pd dev`

-Runs your project's `build` and `simulate` tasks in sequence, then watches your _source_ directory, running those tasks again whenever files change.
+Runs the `build` and `simulate` tasks in sequence, then watches your _source_ directory, running those tasks again whenever files change.

 ### `pd clean`